 In the meantime, we have outlined what you need to know about the CTC expansion and what it means for your family.

 By joining today, you will receive email updates about our work to fight for children and ways you can help.

 A: The Child Tax Credit (CTC) is a decades-old support for families to help them afford the everyday expenses of raising children.
 It has historically been claimed at the time that a parent or caregiver files their taxes, and it has also been seriously flawed: millions of families did not previously qualify for the CTC because, ironically, they earned too little.
 The American Rescue Plan, signed into law on March 11, 2021, expands and improves upon the CTC for one year, making it available to the 23 million children—disproportionately Black and Latinx children—who were previously left out.

-The American Rescue Plan also changed the way that the benefit will be available to families this year: instead of having to wait until they file their 2021 taxes, families will be able to get a cash benefit “advance” on the credit through periodic or monthly payments beginning as early as July 1, 2021.
+The American Rescue Plan also changed the way that the benefit will be available to families this year: instead of having to wait until they file their taxes in 2022, families will be able to get a cash benefit “advance” on the credit through monthly payments beginning July 15, 2021.

-The poverty-fighting power of this expanded Child Tax Credit must be made permanent, and the Children’s Defense Fund is fighting hard to make that happen.
+The expanded Child Tax Credit is a down-payment on ending child poverty and must be made permanent, and the Children’s Defense Fund is fighting hard to make that happen.

 Q: How does the expanded CTC advance racial equity and reduce child poverty?

 A: If implemented well, the American Rescue Plan is projected to cut child poverty in half in 2021, and the one-year expansion of the CTC accounts for the vast majority of the poverty-fighting effect of the bill.
 Its impact on racial disparities in poverty is even more dramatic: if implemented well, this change may cut poverty by 52 percent for Black children, by 45 percent for Hispanic children, by 37 percent for Asian American and Pacific Islander (AAPI) children, and by 62 percent for Indigenous children.